This Thanksgiving my husband and I will be hosting 7 guests in our tiny 350 square foot (33m2) apartment.

 - When fully cooked (at 165 degrees F), remove from oven.

-- Carefully tilt the turkey to empty the juices from the cavity into the pan.
+- Carefully tilt the turkey vertically to empty the juices from the cavity of the bird into the pan.
 Move the turkey to a cutting board, and let rest for about 1 hour before carving.
 Reserve the pan and its contents for the gravy.
 (I promise that moving the bird to a cutting board is a good idea.
 Otherwise the skin could dry around the wire rack, making it difficult to separate the turkey from the rack!
 I learned the hard way… haha)

 Credit goes to this mix of sources: